 Instructions

-- Sift together flour, baking powder, sugar and salt.
+- Sift together the flour, baking powder, sugar and salt.
 Place in a large mixing bowl.

-- Hand mix with buttermilk until just combined.
+- Hand mix with the buttermilk until just combined.
 Batter will be lumpy and super sticky.

-- Pour melted butter into 11×7 baking dish, then spread sticky batter to the corners of the dish.
+- Spread the sticky batter to the corners of the dish and then pour melted butter over top.
 Butter will float above in some areas and not in others, that is fine.

 - Place into the oven for 15 minutes.

 - Remove and cut into 8 large biscuits.
-You can use a basting brush to getting the butter bubbling up the edges on to the top of the biscuits and in the crevices, or you can skip that, whatever works.
+You can use a basting brush to getting the butter bubbling up the edges on to the top of the biscuits and in the crevices.

 - Return to oven for 7-8 minutes or until tops are brown.

-- All to sit for at least 10 minutes before cutting and serving.
+- Allow them to sit for at least 10 minutes before cutting and serving.

 Can you use lactaid milk?